Spool Welding Robot SWR

 - Average ROI of 6-18 months

-- Accountability & traceability - we record every weld for your QA/QC team
+- Accountability and traceability for your QA/QC team through our Welding Vision System

-- Complete ABICOR BINZEL Product Solution suite including ABIROB W, TH6D Laser Seam Tracking, EWR 2 Net, and MasterLiner.
+- Complete ABICOR BINZEL product solution suit including ABIROB W, TH6D laser seam tracking, EWR 2 Net, and MasterLiner

 "We wouldn't have been able to make the lead time on our current project without the Spool Welding Robot."